chirag-optisol/IA-README/index.md

 3. "Password Field"
 4. "Login Button"

 <p align="justify">We'll need to define a set of generic actions.
-In this case we'll need 3 --</p>
+In this case we'll need 3 actions --</p>

 1. "Click Button"
 2. "Set value to a Field"
 3. "Skip an Element"

-<p align="justify">We'll need to get the inputs for the action "Set value to a Field", here we'll give tw2o inputs -- </p>
+<p align="justify">We'll need to get the inputs for the action "Set value to a Field", here we'll give 2 inputs -- </p>

 1. "admin"
 2. "password"